 She has collaborated with electronic artist James Holden on his latest release ‘The Animal Spirits’ (2017), co-writing and playing treble recorder on the track ‘Spinning Dance’ and continues to perform on sax, clarinet and recorders with his band across Europe.

-Originally a classical clarinettist, her life was transformed when she was diagnosed in 2008 with a rare form of reflex epilepsy, triggered by playing certain patterns of notes.
+Originally a classical clarinettist and saxophonist who trained at Trinity College of Music, London, her life was transformed when she was diagnosed in 2008 with a rare form of reflex epilepsy, triggered by playing certain patterns of notes.
 “I had to re-learn how to play”, Liza says.
 “I spent several years without playing a note.
-My first gig was with the Memory Band at the album launch (for ‘Oh My Days’)….
+My first gig was withThe Memory Band at the album launch (for ‘Oh My Days’)….
 I cried buckets afterwards as I just couldn’t believe that I was back performing again.”
-Her first solo EP Where The Waves are Breaking was a one day recording and video project inspired by a surf trip to Barbados in March 2016 and new EP Out of Control dropped in December 2016.
-Her song ‘Lay It Down’ for Bordello Rose was recently playlisted on Union Jack Radio.
+She then released an album with original rock band Bordello Rose to positive reviews in Prog! and Team Rock magazines.

 Liza is proud to have been funded by Help Musicians UK’s Fusion Fund to work on her current project, which combines stories, recorders and synth with audiovisuals to communicate the essence of music triggered epilepsy.